KlickTipp differentiates between manual and automatic spam complaints.

 Important to Know

-The sum of spam complaints must not exceed 0.1 percent.
-This figure refers to the e-mails sent.
-We may not receive more than ten spam complaints per 10,000 emails.
+The number of spam complaints should not exceed 0.1 percent.
+This figure refers to the number of emails sent.
+We must not receive more than ten spam complaints per 10,000 emails.